An Optimal Transport Perspective on Unpaired Image Super-Resolution: Experimental Illustration

 \subsection{Large-Scale Evaluation}

-For evaluating our method at a large-scale, we employ the dataset by \citep{lugmayr2019aim} of AIM 2019 Real-World Super-Resolution Challenge (Track 2).
+For evaluating OTS method at a large-scale, we employ the dataset by \cite{lugmayr2019aim} of AIM 2019 Real-World Super-Resolution Challenge (Track 2).
 The train part contains 800 HR images with up to 2040 pixels width or height and 2650 unpaired LR images of the same shape.
 They are constructed using artificial, but realistic, image degradations.
-We quantitatively evaluate our method on the validation part of AIM dataset that contains 100 pairs of LR-HR images.
+We quantitatively evaluate OTS method on the validation part of AIM dataset that contains 100 pairs of LR-HR images.

 \textbf{Baselines}.
-We compare OTS on AIM dataset with the bicubic upsample, FSSR \citep{fritsche2019frequency} and DASR \citep{Wei_2021_CVPR} methods.
-FSSR method is the winner of AIM 2019 Challenge; DASR is a current state-of-the-art method for unpaired image SR. Both methods utilize the idea of frequency separation and solve the problem in two steps.
+We compare OTS on AIM dataset with the bicubic upsample, FSSR \cite{fritsche2019frequency} and DASR \cite{Wei_2021_CVPR} methods.
+FSSR method is the winner of AIM 2019 Challenge; DASR is another competetive method for unpaired image SR. Both methods utilize the idea of frequency separation and solve the problem in two steps.
 First, they train a network to generate LR images.
 Next, they train a super-resolution network using generated pseudo-pairs.
 Differently to FSSR, DASR also employs real-world LR images for training SR network taking into consideration the domain gap between generated and real-world LR images.
 Both methods utilize several losses, e.g., adversarial and perceptual, either on the entire image or on its high/low frequency components.
 For testing FSSR and DASR, we use their official code and pretrained models.

-\textbf{Implementation details.} We train the networks using 128$\times$128 HR and 32$\times$32 LR random \textit{patches} of images augmented via random flips and rotations.
-We conduct separate experiments using EDSR as the transport map and either MSE or perceptual cost.
+\looseness=-1 \textbf{Implementation details.} We train the networks using 128$\times$128 HR, 32$\times$32 LR random \textit{patches} of images augmented via random flips, rotations.
+We conduct separate experiments using EDSR as the transport map and either MSE or perceptual cost, and denote them as OTS (MSE), OTS (VGG) respectively.

 \textbf{Metrics.} We calculate PSNR, SSIM, LPIPS, FID.
 FID is computed on $32 \times 32$ patches of LR test images upsampled by the method in view w.r.t.\ random patches of test HR.
 We use 50k patches to compute FID.
 The other metrics are computed on the \textit{entire} upsampled LR test and HR test images.